jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2h.md

 - The stream which ran out of the coffers of the banks through the bills of exchange, was never replaced by any stream which ran into them.

-<sup>71</sup> The paper money issued on those bills <!-- of exchange --> made up the **whole fund** for some vast project of agriculture, commerce, or manufactures, and not just the ready money for answering occasional demands.
+{{< s v="71" >}} The paper money issued on those bills <!-- of exchange --> made up the **whole fund** for some vast project of agriculture, commerce, or manufactures, and not just the ready money for answering occasional demands.
 - Consequently, most of this paper money was in excess of the national circulation, had there been no paper money.
 - It immediately returned to the banks to be exchanged for gold and silver.
 - Thus, those entrepreneurs very artfully used it to draw gold and silver from those banks, without the bank's consent or knowledge that they had really advanced it.

-<sup>72</sup> Two people who continually draw and redraw on one another and discount their bills with the same banker are really trading <!-- . , the banker must immediately discover that they are trading --> with the capital that the banker advances to them and not with their own capital.
+{{< s v="72" >}} Two people who continually draw and redraw on one another and discount their bills with the same banker are really trading <!-- . , the banker must immediately discover that they are trading --> with the capital that the banker advances to them and not with their own capital.
 This is difficult to spot when=
 - they discount their bills with other banks, and
 - the same two persons draw from a great circle of entrepreneurs.